unstubbable/mfng/packages/webpack-rsc/README.md

 created, and adds them as additional includes to the bundle, so that they are available for server-side rendering (SSR).

-The plugin also handles server references for React server actions by adding meta data to all exported functions of a `use server` module.
-Based on this, it generates the server manifest that is needed for validating the server references for server actions (also known as mutations) that are sent back from the client.
+The plugin also generates the server manifest that is needed for validating the server references of server actions (also known as mutations) that are sent back from the client.
 It also populates the given `serverReferencesMap`.

 ### `createWebpackRscClientLoader`